 Some of the benefits are similar to other CDNs.
-Cloudflare detects the location of any visitors and directs them to its nearest data centre.
+Cloudflare detects the location of any visitors and directs them to its nearest data center.
 This serves your content from its own cache if possible, improving response times.

-Quality extras include some effective image optimisations.
-Cloudflare's ‘Polish’ technology works to reduce image file sizes by an average of 35%, while ‘Mirage’ uses multiple techniques to optimise how images are displayed on mobile devices.
+Quality extras include some effective image optimizations.
+Cloudflare's ‘Polish’ technology works to reduce image file sizes by an average of 35%, while ‘Mirage (opens in new tab)’ uses multiple techniques to optimize how images are displayed on mobile devices.
 These features alone could make a huge speed difference to some sites.

 The Cloudflare product range starts with a basic free plan (opens in new tab).
-This places strict limits on some features (basic DDoS protection only, just 3 page rules included), and drops others entirely (no image optimisations), but there are no stupid restrictions to try and force you to upgrade.
+This places strict limits on some features (basic DDoS protection (opens in new tab) only, just 3 page rules included), and drops others entirely (no image optimisations), but there are no stupid restrictions to try and force you to upgrade.
 You get the same access to some advanced features, like the REST API, as the commercial accounts.
 The plan is free forever, too, with no bandwidth limits.

 Creating a Cloudflare account works much like any other web service.
 Enter your email address, choose a password, and that's essentially it.